Glossary

 Total internal reflection

-Total internal reflection describes the phenomenon that occurs when light travels from an object with a high index of refraction to an object of lower index of refraction at an angle greater to the so-called critical angle.
-Light that is incident at angles greater than the critical angle will not refract at all but will instead completely reflect off of the interface.
+Total internal reflection describes the phenomenon that occurs when light travels from an object with a high index of refraction to an object with lower index of refraction at an angle greater than the so-called critical angle.
+Light that is incident at angles greater than the critical angle will not refract at all, but will instead completely reflect off of the interface.

 Transformer